SileNce5k/Auto_DRS_F1_2021/README.md

 # Automatic DRS for F1 2021 using AutoHotKey

-_Might not work if you have any saturation or something similar like image sharpening_ Will maybe look into later if I care.
+_Might not work if you have any saturation or something similar like image sharpening._
+Will maybe look into later if I care.

 ---